 Motion for Default for Failure to Appear and Judgment for Possession: The landlord files this if the tenant doesn’t appear in the eviction lawsuit.

-Motion for Default for Failure to Plead and Judgment For Possession: The landlord files this if the tenant doesn’t file an answer to the eviction lawsuit.
+Motion for Judgment for Possession for Failure to Plead: The landlord files this if the tenant doesn’t file an answer to the eviction lawsuit.

 Reply to Special Defenses: The landlord may respond to the tenant’s defenses to the eviction.

-Summary Process Execution for Possession (Eviction): The court issues this document after the landlord wins the case, and is used to remove the tenant from the rental premises.
+Summary Process Execution for Possession (Eviction): The court issues this document after the landlord wins the court case and is used to remove the tenant from the rental premises (only a state marshall can forcibly remove the tenant).

 Eviction Information for Connecticut Landlords and Tenants